CS50 IDE is no longer supported. Here's how to copy files from CS50 IDE to CS50.dev.

 By default, the current working directory (CWD) in a new terminal is your

 You will probably need to copy and paste commands into terminal tabs to run them.
-By default, copying and pasting via menus will work inside CS50 IDE only (you might even get warned), so it’s recommended to use your keyboard to copy and paste by hitting Ctrl + C and Ctrl + C> (on a PC) or ⌘ + C and ⌘ + V (on a Mac).
+By default, copying and pasting via menus will work inside CS50 IDE, but you may have to grant the IDE permission to see the contents of your clipboard first.
+You can either choose to grant the IDE that permission or use your keyboard to copy and paste instead by pressing Ctrl + C and Ctrl + V> (on a PC) or ⌘ + C and ⌘ + V (on a Mac).

-Additionally, you can search for a particular command by hitting Ctrl + R (on a PC) or ⌘ + R (on a Mac), then hitting the same again to scroll through the matches, then hitting Tab to select a particular match to modify it before running or Enter if you want to run it directly.
+Additionally, you can search for a particular command by pressing Ctrl + R (on a PC) or ⌘ + R (on a Mac), then pressing the same key combination again to scroll through the matches, and finally Tab to select a particular match to modify it before running or Enter if you want to run it directly.

 From time to time you will need to clear your terminal so that it’s easier to see what you’re doing.
 There are two main ways to do that

-- Press Ctrl + L (on a PC) or ⌘ + L (on a Mac).
-This way doesn’t actually clear the terminal, but rather just scrolls down, so you can always scroll back up and see what got cleared, if you wanted to.
+Press Ctrl + L (on a PC) or ⌘ + L (on a Mac).
+This doesn’t actually clear the terminal, but rather just scrolls down, so you can always scroll back up and see what got cleared if you want to.

-- Press Ctrl + K (on a PC) or ⌘ + K (on a Mac).
-This way actually clears the terminal; you won’t be able to scroll back up and see what got cleared.
+Press Ctrl + K (on a PC) or ⌘ + K (on a Mac).
+This actually clears the terminal; you won’t be able to scroll back up and see what got cleared.

 If you want to force a program to quit, for example because it’s stuck in an infinite loop, press Ctrl + C (on a PC) or ⌘ + C (on a Mac).
-It may take several seconds for the program to respond, so do be patient!
+It may take several seconds for the program to respond.